LandonTClipp/LandonTClipp.github.io/docs/blog/posts/analyzing-go-heap-escapes.md

 This function instantiates a string named `foobar` that has the value `"foobar"`.
 We return a pointer to `foobar` which then means that the string initially allocated on the stack of `func foobar() *string` can now be referenced by functions outside of this lexical scope.
 So the variable can't remain on the stack; it _has_ to escape to the heap.

 The message even tells us exactly why it escapes and what sequences of events had to happen for it to escape.
-By following the escape flow messages, we can see the three necessary events were:
+By following the escape flow messages, we can see the two necessary events were:

 ```
 ./main.go:6:2:     from &foobar (address-of) at ./main.go:7:9